I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 net start iphlpsvc

-The re-enable performance counters option
+Reenable performance counters

-Apparently performance counters can be disabled via the Windows registry.
-Should this happen after a Windows Update or the installation of some software package, search in the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services branch for "Disable Performance Counters".
+Performance counters can be disabled via the Windows registry.
+Should this happen after a Windows update or the installation of a software package, search in the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services branch for Disable Performance Counters.
 If you find one or more entries set to "1", set them to "0".

-NOTE: Working with the registry is for advanced users only.
+Note: Working with the registry is for advanced users only.

-The refresh performance counters option
+Refresh performance counters

 wmiadap /f